 - Area- 995,450 km²

 Egypt has an ancient history that dates back thousands of years.
-Because of this, it is widely considered to be the foundation of human civilization, which has helped Egyptians become the top 5 populous countries in Africa.
+Because of this, it is widely considered to be the foundation of human civilization, which has helped Egyptians become one of the top 5 populous countries in Africa.

 Egypt mainly relies on agriculture, media production, construction, tourism, and transportation.
 About 50% of Egyptians are employed in agriculture.

 However, its agricultural sector only contributes 23% to the GDP.